TomHodson/tomhodson.github.com/_posts/2025-01-25-volume-rendering.md

 <figcaption class="no-wc">If you have JS enabled this is an interacive volume render.</figcaption>
 </figure>

+Open the settings to control the render mode, a ray is shot out from the camera through each pixel then through the volume:
+Max Intensity: each pixel is coloured based on the densest voxel it passed through.
+Mean Intensity: instead use the mean, ignoring empty space.
+Min Intensity: same but use the minimum ignoring empty space.
+IsoSurface: Only consider data with within a certain width around a particular value.

+The default view should show my bones and teeth quite well, if you hit presets and choose "Air Pockets" you can just about see the outline of where the various air pockets inside my head are.
+Also my tongue for some reason.

-Read on if you want to know how I put this together.
+Read on if you want to know the techy side of how I put this together.

 ## Step 1: Extracting the data

-The file I got had a `.inv3` format and a quick google sent me to [this page][inv3_file_format] with a nice explanation of the file formt. it turns out it was encoded with an open source tool!
+The file on the CD was in a `.inv3` format.
+A quick google sent me to [this page][inv3_file_format] with a nice explanation of the file format.
+It turns out it was encoded with an open source tool!
 Now I could probably have just installed InVesalius and exported the data that way but instead I went with just reading the file which was pretty easy because they chose quite a simple format.

 First step was to extract it:
 ```